anna2023471/Crowdfunding_ETL/README.md

 In Resources folder:

-crowdfunding.xsls - file used in ETL_Mini_Project_CGrant.ipynb and ETL_Mini_Project_PPriya.ipynb to create the "Category", "Subcategory", and "Contacts" DataFrames.
+crowdfunding.xsls - file used in ETL_Mini_Project_CGrant.ipynb and ETL_Mini_Project_PPriya.ipynb to create the "Category", "Subcategory", and "Campaign" DataFrames.

 contacts.xlsx - file used in ETL_Mini_Project_AKhayrullina.ipynb to create the "Contacts" DataFrame.